ndd21/PHYS281/docs/demo-compound-data-types.md

 3
 ```

-You can create an empty list using:
+You can create an empty list using two equivalent ways:

 ```python
 x = []
 x = list()
 ```

-To find out the length of a list you can use the `len` keyword:
+To find out the length of a list, i.e., how many items it contains, you can use the `len`
+@(keyword):

 ```python
 x = [1, 2, 3]